Prescription Drug

 For Retail Prescriptions for Acute Conditions (Up to a 30-Day Supply)

-You can fill short-term prescriptions (up to a 30-day supply) for acute conditions at any retail pharmacy, although you will save money when you use an in-network pharmacy.
-Note that your prescription drug copayment will double after the third time you receive up to a 30-day supply of a maintenance medication at a retail pharmacy.
+You can fill prescriptions (up to a 30-day supply) for acute conditions at any retail pharmacy, although you will save money when you use an in-network pharmacy.
+Note that your prescription drug copayment will double after the third time you receive up to a 30-day supply of a maintenance medication at a retail pharmacy, unless a state exception applies.
+See “For Maintenance Medications for Chronic Conditions (Up to a 90-Day Supply)” below for information about state exceptions to this doubling of copayments.

-For example, if you are enrolled in the Enhanced-Surest option and receiving a preferred brand drug for high blood pressure, you will pay a $140 copayment (2 x $70 = $140) for up to a 30-day supply the fourth time you try to fill the prescription at a retail pharmacy.
-If you use CVS Caremark Mail Service Pharmacy or a CVS retail pharmacy to fill a 90-day prescription, you can get your 90-day supply for only $175.
-(See below for more information about filling prescriptions for up to a 90-day supply of maintenance medications for chronic conditions.)
+For example, unless a state exception applies, if you are enrolled in the Surest Enhanced or UHC Enhanced option and receiving a preferred brand drug for high blood pressure, you will pay a $140 copayment (2 × $70 = $140) for up to a 30-day supply the fourth time you try to fill the prescription at an in-network retail pharmacy.

 If You Use an Out-of-Network Retail Pharmacy